Puffer machine

 An explosives trace-detection portal machine, also known as a trace portal machine and commonly known as a puffer machine, is a security device that seeks to detect explosives and illegal drugs at airports and other sensitive facilities as a part of airport security screening.
 The machines are intended as a secondary screening device, used as a complement to, rather than a substitute for, traditional X-ray machines.

 The term "trace-detection" refers to the machine's ability to detect extremely small "traces" of these compounds.
-The exact sensitivities of these machines is not available information, but a mass spectrometer detects compounds on a molecular level and would only be limited by the efficiency of the collection from the air puffed to obtain a sample for analysis.
+The exact sensitivities of these machines are not published, but a mass spectrometer detects compounds on a molecular level and would only be limited by the efficiency of the collection from the air puffed to obtain a sample for analysis.

 Available models and technologies

-Entry Scan, developed by General Electric, and Ionscan Sentinel II, developed by Smiths Detection, use ion mobility spectrometry (IMS) technology and can detect explosives such as RDX, PETN, TNT, and Nitroglycerin.
+Entry Scan, developed by General Electric, and Ionscan Sentinel II, developed by Smiths Detection, use ion mobility spectrometry (IMS) technology and can detect explosives such as RDX, PETN, TNT, and nitroglycerin.
 It can also detect controlled substances such as marijuana, cocaine, heroin, PCP, methamphetamine, and MDMA.

 The Guardian, developed by Syagen Technology with preconcentration technology licensed from Sandia National Laboratories, is physically similar but internally different.
-The Guardian uses mass spectrometry (MS) technology, which can detect 16 explosive compounds with 10-100x more sensitivity than IMS, resolve multiple compounds at the same time, and perform shoe bomb detection without removing shoes.
+The Guardian uses mass spectrometry (MS) technology, which can detect 16 explosive compounds with 10–100x more sensitivity than IMS, resolve multiple compounds at the same time, and perform shoe bomb detection without removing shoes.
 The collection technology licensed from Sandia Laboratories is also significantly different from those used in Entry Scan and the Sentinel II.
 Syagen offers a narcotics screening portal as a separate product.

 Improvements

-The Sentinel ll, unlike the Sentinel l, "requires less power, has a more modular frame design, which incorporates the compressor into the unit for easier installation and as a result, requires less space."
-It also "has a more ergonomic design, improved passenger interface and easier maintenance."
-According to the Transportation Security Administration's website, the machines "can be instantly updated through their vast information technology network to stay ahead of the curve."
+The Sentinel ll, unlike the Sentinel l, "requires less power, has a more modular frame design, which incorporates the compressor into the unit for easier installation and as a result, requires less space".
+It also "has a more ergonomic design, improved passenger interface and easier maintenance".
+According to the Transportation Security Administration's website, the machines "can be instantly updated through their vast information technology network to stay ahead of the curve".

 The Guardian has been under development since 2001 but was introduced commercially after Entry Scan and The Sentinel.
 It improved the GE and Smiths Detection machines by providing a MS analyzer rather than IMS analyzer to do the sample analyses and detection.
 The National Academy of Sciences recommends the use of MS technology over IMS, calling it the "Gold Standard for resolving high-consequence analyses".
 The Guardian is the first and only trace portal machine that can perform shoe bomb detection as part of its scanning process, resulting in no removal of shoes is required.
 Most US airports currently require passengers to remove their shoes, a common complaint about airport security hassles.